perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 The maintainers behind [search.cpan.org](http://search.cpan.org) have decided that it's time to move on.
 After many, many years of keeping this site up and running they have decided to pass on the torch (and the traffic) to [metacpan.org](https://metacpan.org).
-The MetaCPAN team has been working very hard to prepare for the influx of new traffic (and new users).
-On behalf of Perl users everywhere, the MetaCPAN team would like to thank all of the crew behind [search.cpan.org](http://search.cpan.org) for their many years of working behind the scenes to keep this valuable resource up and running.
+Myself and the rest of the MetaCPAN team have been working very hard to prepare for the influx of new traffic (and new users).
+On behalf of Perl users everywhere, the we'd like to thank all of the crew behind [search.cpan.org](http://search.cpan.org) for their many years of working behind the scenes to keep this valuable resource up and running.